AmeliaBeep/Project1-CSS-HTML/README.md

 Here the navbar has burger menu containing the site links and all contents stacked vertically.

 ![Website as rendered on a device with a medium screen](assets/images/readme/medium-device.png "Medium device size has navbar ")
 The navbar has expanded to show the contents now along the bar.
-From this screen size the navbar elements have padding to make them more central and alined with the page content.

 ![Website as rendered on a device with a large screen](assets/images/readme/large-device.png "Large device size") Large screens and up have the header image and text side by side.